The Ultimate Mai Pham Penthouse Guide: Be Inspired by Asian-Aesthetic Decor.

 Final Thoughts: Building a Home with a Soul

 At the end of the day, Mai’s penthouse isn’t just a lesson in high-end design; it’s a reminder that our homes should be a sanctuary for our past, present, and future selves.
-Whether you’re adding a simple prayer mat to your bedroom or hunting down the perfect vintage screen on Facebook Marketplace, the goal is to create a space that “shows gratitude back to you.”
-Building a home with a soul takes time, a bit of thrifting, and the courage to move your furniture sixteen times until the vibe is finally right.
+Whether you’re adding a simple prayer mat to your bedroom or hunting down the perfect vintage screen on Facebook Marketplace, the goal is to create a space that feels like you.
+Building a home with a soul takes time, a bit of thrifting, and the courage to trust your instinct and practice free will to create the space that feels best for you.

 Want to see every corner of this iconic NYC sanctuary ?
 Check out Mai’s full video tour below for the ultimate dose of inspiration: